-Section 1001.706, Florida Statutes, states that each university shall conduct an annual audit to verify that the data submitted for Preeminent State Research Universities Program and State University System Performance-Based Incentive complies with the data definitions established by the board and submit the audit to the Board of Governors Office of Inspector General as part of the annual certification process required by the Board of Governors.
-Additionally, this audit is included in our fiscal year 2021-22 risk-based audit plan approved by the University President and Board of Trustees (BOT).
+Section 1001.706, Florida Statutes, states that each university shall conduct an annual audit to verify the data submitted for Preeminent State Research Universities Program and State University System Performance-Based Incentive complies with the data definitions established by the board.
+The audit shall be submitted to the Board of Governors Office of Inspector General as part of the annual certification process required by the Board of Governors.
+Additionally, this audit is included in our fiscal year 2022-23 risk-based audit plan approved by the University President and Board of Trustees (BOT).